ppy/osu-wiki/news/2026/2026-01-23-project-loved-january-2026.md

 175 BPM, 5:08 | 5.53★, 8.52★\
 *description written by ::Maxus::{ user=4335785 }*

-We have the rare collaboration between ::Lung\1P::{ user=8271308 } and ::Flexo123::{ user=5367287 }, both are extremely talented mappers with plenty of experience charting various LN patterns as their main speciality!
+We have the rare collaboration between ::Lung_P::{ user=8271308 } and ::Flexo123::{ user=5367287 }, both are extremely talented mappers with plenty of experience charting various LN patterns as their main speciality!

 For this opportunity, we want to present [Rejection - Signal (feat.
 SUCH)](https://osu.ppy.sh/beatmapsets/1531894#mania/3133039) which is a popular chart that gained a high standing amongst the community.
 Both the 4K and 7K difficulties feature mainly dense LN patterns with several mixtures of patterns that test your accuracy and physicality to hit them properly.
 If you don't hit them carefully and with precision, you will find yourself struggling to maintain high accuracy!